 From the last Friday in June after they turn 16, your child will become a young person according to SEN Law.
 They will be encouraged to make decisions about their EHCP, learning and life choices.

 The laws says that the young person must be closely involved in decisions about their future.
-This will usually be with the support of their parents/carers but the young person must be in agreement to any decisions reached.
-They can also be supported by an advocate who will ensure that their views are taken into account by everyone involved.
+This will usually be with the support of their parents/carers, but the young person must agree to any decisions reached.
+They can also be supported by an advocate who will ensure that their views are considered by everyone involved.
 These will include: